AztecProtocol/aztec-packages/docs/docs/reference/developer_references/common_errors/sandbox-errors.md

 ### Kernel Circuits

-We have several versions of public and private kernels as explained in [our circuits section](../../aztec/concepts/circuits/index.md).
+We have several versions of public and private kernels as explained in [the circuits section in the concepts](../../../aztec/concepts/circuits/index.md).
 Certain things are only possible in certain versions of the circuits.
 So always ensure that the right version is being used for proof generation.
 For example, there is a specific version of the public kernel that only works if the previous kernel iteration was a private kernel.
 Similarly there is one that only works if the previous kernel was public.

 Remember that for each function call (i.e. each item in the call stack), there is a new kernel iteration that gets run.